How a marketing team boosted wellbeing with coaching

 Self-awareness and mindfulness was explored in group coaching sessions around teamwork and collaboration and provided the opportunity for the coachees to consider their intent and impact on wider stakeholders.
 Coaching supported them to make conscious changes in behaviour and mindful choices that benefit themselves and the organisation.

-Coaching provided an increased confidence in individuals’ ability to manage their own wellbeing in the workplace and to support leaders in managing wider team wellbeing.
+Wellbeing coaching provided an increased confidence in individuals’ ability to manage their own wellbeing in the workplace and to support leaders in managing wider team wellbeing.
 The results were tangible and participants reported an overall sense of improved wellness in and out of the workplace.
 There was greater engagement with existing wellbeing provision from all staff and the team were visibly happier, more resilient, fully engaged and positive.
 With a better understanding of focus and team performance, the team were able to creatively address the marketing problems they faced.

 What this meant for Amanda & John